OpenBMB/MiniCPM-V/README.md

 ## News <!-- omit in toc -->

+* [2026.06.25] 🔥🔥🔥 MiniCPM-V 4.6 has been merged into Ollama’s official model library, bringing ultra-efficient image and video understanding to local Ollama users.
+Try [it](https://ollama.com/library/minicpm-v4.6) now!
 * [2026.05.17] ⭐️⭐️⭐️ We release the [API service](./docs/api.md) of MiniCPM-V 4.6 and MiniCPM-o 4.5, and a **public free API key** for MiniCPM-V 4.6 is available for everyone!
 * [2026.05.11] 🔥🔥🔥 We open-source MiniCPM-V 4.6, with mixed 4x/16x visual token compression.
 Powered by strong encoding efficiency and its lightweight 1.3B scale, it is our most edge-deployment-friendly model to date, achieving ~1.5x token throughput compared to Qwen3.5 0.8B.
 Try it now!
 * [2026.02.06] 🥳 🥳 🥳 We open-sourced a realtime web demo deployable on your own devices like Mac or GPU.
 [Try it now](#web-demo-deployment)!